Shonda Rhimes

 Shonda Rhimes Awards Won

-Rhimes won the Golden Globe Award for Best Television Series – Drama in 2006 for Grey’s Anatomy and won a Daytime Emmy Award for Outstanding Arts and Popular Culture Program for Black Barbie: A Documentary in 2023.
-She has also received special awards from organizations including the British Academy Television Awards and the International Emmy Awards, and she has been inducted into the Television Hall of Fame and the NAB Broadcasting Hall of Fame.
+Rhimes has won a Golden Globe Award for Best Television Series – Drama in 2006 for Grey’s Anatomy, a Daytime Emmy Award for Outstanding Arts and Popular Culture Program in 2023 for Black Barbie: A Documentary, and a Peabody Award for her early documentary work on Hank Aaron: Chasing the Dream.
+She has additionally received special honors at the British Academy Television Awards and the International Emmy Awards.

 Shonda Rhimes Family

-Rhimes grew up as the youngest of six children and lived with two older brothers and three older sisters in Park Forest South.
-Her mother, Vera P. Cain, worked in higher education and earned a doctorate while raising the family; her father, Ilee Rhimes Jr., held university administrative roles and later served as chief information officer at the University of Southern California.
+Rhimes is the youngest of six children and was raised in a close-knit household in the Chicago suburbs.
+Her mother, Vera P. Rhimes, was a college professor with a doctorate in educational administration, and her father, Ilee Rhimes Jr., was a university administrator who later served as chief information officer at the University of Southern California.
+Her siblings include two older brothers and three older sisters.

 Personal Life